nikitadhaskat/nikitadhaskat/README.md

 - 🌱 I’m currently learning "Java"

-- 💬 Ask me about "Core Java,MySql"
+- 💬 Ask me about "Java"

 - 📫 How to reach me "nikitadhaskat2002@gmail.com"